Local notice to mariners: Sources

 The text of the US material originated from section 422 of The American Practical Navigator, a document produced by the government of the United States of America.

 Examples

 LNTMs are, by definition, concerned with local issues.
 Each issuing authority has its own series of LNTMs – there is no international standard numbering or indexing scheme.
 Individual LNTMs may concern short or long term situations.
-At Portsmouth, mariners are instructed by LNTM 28/07 to keep clear of warship berths.
-At Holyhead, LNTM 5/2008 concerns Bunkering or transferring oil in port.
-At Chichester, No 16 of 2008 Sea defence works at Hayling Island gives timely information about dredging operations.
+Mariners are instructed by LNTM 28/07 to "keep clear of warship berths".
+LNTM 5/2008 concerns "Bunkering or transferring oil in port".
+No. 16 of 2008 "Sea defence works at Hayling Island" gives timely information about dredging operations.